Hijazi313/web-context-protocol/activeContext.md

 3. Implement proof-of-concept for DOM observation with privacy filtering
 4. Develop initial Chrome extension skeleton
 5. Create first framework adapter (React)

+## Current Project: Website Audit Tool

+We've implemented a comprehensive website auditing tool that leverages the Model Context Protocol (MCP) to analyze websites and generate detailed reports.
+This tool demonstrates how MCP can be used to capture and analyze website context for practical applications.

+### Key Features

+- Accessibility analysis against WCAG guidelines
+- Performance metrics for loading times and resource usage
+- SEO analysis for meta tags and content structure
+- Security assessment for potential vulnerabilities
+- Privacy compliance checking for tracking scripts and cookies
+- Responsive design testing across different screen sizes
+- Content quality analysis for readability and structure

+### Implementation Status

+- Basic application structure is complete
+- UI components for all pages are implemented
+- Context acquisition using MCP is working
+- Analyzer framework with accessibility analyzer is implemented
+- Report generation and visualization is functional
+- Settings management for configuring preferences is in place

+### Current Focus

+- Implementing additional analyzers for other audit categories
+- Enhancing the report visualization with more interactive charts
+- Adding authentication for saving and comparing reports
+- Supporting batch processing for multiple pages or sites

+### Known Issues

+- Currently using mock data since we don't have a real MCP implementation
+- Some UI components need refinement for better user experience
+- Need to implement error handling for failed audits
+- Performance optimization for large websites is needed